 Researchers at the University of Berkeley found that gratitude “produces better mental health by shifting one’s attention away from toxic emotions, such as resentment and envy.”

 This is just a fraction of the research that I found on this topic.
-It’s an undeniable fact that expressing gratitude in written form, whether in a gratitude journal or letters has many physical, mental, and emotional benefits.
+It’s an undeniable fact that expressing gratitude in writing has many physical, mental, and emotional benefits.

 What is a Reverse Bucket List?